steverangel/SDTFE/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 This software uses Qhull for the Delaunay triangulation library. http://www.qhull.org

-Optionally, but recomended, is libtiff for visualization of the resulting field. http://www.libtiff.org
+Optional, but recomended, is libtiff for visualization of the resulting field. http://www.libtiff.org

 ### Installing